 The ocean begins at your front door.
 Even if you live miles from the Pacific Ocean, you may be polluting it without knowing it.
 To help prevent water contamination, the City of Placentia has two drainage systems: sanitary sewers and storm drains.

 The storm drain system is designed to prevent flooding by carrying excess rainwater away from streets; it is not designed to be a waste disposal system.
 Unlike the sewer system, which carries water from your indoor drains to wastewater treatment plants, the storm drain system releases untreated water into channels, rivers, and ultimately the ocean.

-A little water from rain or a garden hose can carry automotive and household toxic materials through the storm drains to the flood control channel and eventually the ocean.
+A little water from rain or a garden hose can carry automotive and household toxic materials through the storm drain to the flood control channel and eventually the ocean.
 Urban pollutants that can wind up in the street include: